Campus Job Descriptions

 - Serve as a member of the College’s administrative team including service on the President’s Cabinet.

-- Supervisor and coordinate the activities of the marketing department, print shop, foundation, Business and Community Education, student recruiting, Impact Program, and the Small Business Development Center.
+- Supervise and coordinate the activities of the marketing department, print shop, foundation, Business and Community Education, student recruiting, Impact Program, and the Small Business Development Center.

 - Assume all other reasonable professional duties and responsibilities assigned by the supervisor.